-The three strands of wire which form coils "1", "2" and "3" are 0.7 mm diameter wire and they are twisted together to become a "Litz" wire before being wound into the coil "B".
-This produces a much thicker composite wire strand which is easy to wind accurately on to the spool.
+The three strands of wire which form coils "1", "2" and "3" are 0.7 mm diameter wire and they are twisted together before being wound into the coil "B".
+This produces a much thicker composite wire group which is easy to wind on to the spool accurately.
 The winder shown above uses a chuck to grip the coil core for winding, but any simple winder will work well.

-The developer does the Litzing by stretching out three strands of wire, each coming from a separate 500 gram reel of wire.
+The developer does the wire twisting by stretching out three strands of wire, each coming from a separate 500 gram reel of wire.
 The three strands are clamped at each end with the wires touching each other at each end and with three metres between the clamps.
 Then, the wires are clamped in the middle and 80 turns applied to the middle.
 That gives 80 turns for each of the two 1.5 metre lengths held between the clamps.
 The twisted wire is wound on to a makeshift reel to keep it tidy as this twisting has to be repeated 46 more times as the entire contents of the reels of wire will be needed for this one composite coil:

 The next 3 metres of the three wires is now clamped and 80 turns applied to the central point, but this time the turns are applied in the opposite direction.
 Still the same 80 turns, but if the last length was 'clockwise' then this stretch of wire will be turned 'counter-clockwise'.
 This alternation of direction gives a finished set of twisted wires where the direction of twist reverses every 1.5 metres along the length.
-That is the way that commercially produced Litz wire is made, but I seriously doubt that the resulting performance is any better than if the direction of wind was never changed and the twisted wire had the same direction of twist along its whole length.
+That is the way that commercially produced Litz wire is made.

 This very nice twisted group of wires is now used to wind the coil.
 A hole is drilled in one spool flange, right beside the central tube and core, and the start of the wire fed through it.
 The wire is then bent sharply at 90 degrees and fed around the shaft of the spool to start the winding of the coil.
 The wire bundle is wound carefully side by side along the length of the spool shaft and there will be 51 turns in each layer and the next layer is wound directly on top of the first layer, moving back towards the start.
 Make sure that the turns of this second layer sit exactly on top of the turns beneath them.
 This is easy to do as the wire bundle is thick enough to make positioning very easy.
 If you prefer, a single thickness of white paper can be placed around the first layer, to make it easier to see the second layer as it is wound.
-There will be 18 of these layers to complete the coil, which will then weigh 1.5 kilograms and in 2016 prices in the UK, the wire in this coil will cost £45 and the winding looks like this:
+There will be 18 of these layers to complete the coil, which will then weigh 1.5 kilograms and the winding looks like this:

-This completed coil now contains three separate coils in very close proximity to each other and that arrangement is excellent when one coil is powered up, for inducing energy in the other two coils.
+This completed coil now contains three separate coils in very close proximity to each other and that arrangement is excellent for inducing energy in the other two coils, when one of the coils is powered up.
 This winding now contains coils 1,2 and 3 of the circuit diagram.
-There is no need to concern yourself with marking the ends of each strand of wire as a simple ohmmeter will tell you which two ends have a winding between them.
+There is no need to concern yourself with marking the ends of each strand of wire as a simple ohmmeter will tell you which two ends have a connection between them.